TagPlanet/universal-analytics/README.md

 ```

 It is highly recommended to pass a name to the tracker, but one will automatically be generated for you in the event it is missing.
 In this case, the name is `foo`, as seen in the options array.
-If a name hadn't been passed in the naming schema is `tX` where X is the
+If a name hasn't been passed in the naming schema is `tX` where X is the
 count of previous instances.
 E.g.:

 ```php